P1X-in/tanks-of-freedom-browser/README.md

 ## Indie Turn Based Strategy in Isometric Pixel Art

-This project is a server for Tanks of Freedom game.
-It allows players to share custom maps and play online matches
+This project is a frontend for server for Tanks of Freedom game.
+It allows players to browse custom maps

 ## Client